 Unfortunately, the slugs have not changed their minds this year and are already slowly starting to make gourmet trips around our garden.
 Save your crops while you can and find out with us how to get rid of slugs and what works quickly and effectively on slugs.

-Slug or slug?
+Slug or slime?

 Before we take a look at them, we need to clarify one important detail.
 Many of us think that the slug and the snail are the same representative of the slugs that are damaging our gardens.

 For the Spanish slug, this assumption is correct.
 It is an invasive species that became established in this country in the post-revolutionary period and is native to the Iberian Islands.
 It is an enemy of gardeners and can take over entire crops.

 Slimes are, however, native Czech inhabitants that have always belonged to our gardens.
 They act as health police, taking care of the dying and decaying parts of the plants while despising the fresh leaves.
 Even the slug and the ash slug relish the creepers.